-Estimation of the net obligation to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+Estimation of the net obligation to pay pensions depends on several complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.

 A firm of consulting actuaries is engaged to provide the Council with expert advice about the assumptions to be applied.

 Variations in the key assumptions would have the following impact on the funded LGPS defined benefit obligation:

-- A 0.1% increase in the discount rate would reduce the funded defined benefit obligation by £10.402m - A 0.1% increase in the assumed level of pension increases will increase funded defined benefit obligation by £10.402m - An increase in one year of longevity would increase the funded defined benefit obligation by £18.030m
+- A 0.1% increase in the discount rate would reduce the funded defined benefit obligation by £8,403k - A 0.1% increase in the assumed level of pension increases will increase funded defined benefit obligation by £7,803k - An increase in one year of longevity would increase the funded defined benefit obligation by £13,804k

-Further details of the impact of changing the key assumptions on the present value of the funded defined benefit obligation as 31 March 2024 can be found in Note 49.
+Further details of the impact of changing the key assumptions on the present value of the funded defined benefit obligation as 31 March 2025 can be found in Note 40.